mheap/nexmo-developer/_use_cases/en/fraud-scoring-and-phone-number-verification.md

 To do this:

 * [Create an application](#create-an-application) - create an application that accepts a user's phone number.
-* [Install the Nexmo REST Client API for Node](#install-the-nexmo-rest-client-api-for-node) - add Nexmo functionality to your application.
+* [Install the Vonage Node Server SDK](#install-the-nexmo-rest-client-api-for-node) - add Vonage functionality to your application.
 * [Configure the application](#configure-the-application) - read your API key and secret and other settings from a configuration file.
 * [Process a phone number](#process-a-phone-number) - build the logic that processes the number submitted by a user.
 * [Check for possible fraud](#check-for-possible-fraud) - use the Number Insight API to determine where the associated device is located.
-* [Send a verification code](#send-a-verification-code) - when the number triggers the verification step send a code to the user's phone using the Nexmo Verify API.
+* [Send a verification code](#send-a-verification-code) - when the number triggers the verification step send a code to the user's phone using the Verify API.
 * [Check the verification code](#check-the-verification-code) - check that the verification code provided by the user is valid.

 ## Prerequisites

 To complete this tutorial, you need:

-* The `api_key` and `api_secret` for your [Nexmo account](https://dashboard.nexmo.com/sign-up)  - sign up for an account if you do not already have one.
+* The `api_key` and `api_secret` for your [Vonage account](https://dashboard.nexmo.com/sign-up)  - sign up for an account if you do not already have one.
 * Basic knowledge of Node.js and the `express` package.
-* A publicly accessible Web server so Nexmo can make webhook requests to your app.
+* A publicly accessible Web server so that Vonage can make webhook requests to your app.
 For local development, we recommend [ngrok](https://ngrok.com/).

 > [Learn how to use `ngrok`](/tools/ngrok)